VideoQA-SC: Adaptive Semantic Communication for Video Question Answering: The Proposed Method

 \section{The Proposed Method}

-In this section, we describe in detail the proposed VideoQA-SC system, including the spatiotemporal semantic encoder, cross-attention based JSC encoder/decoder and learning-based adaptive bandwidth allocation.
+In this section, we describe the proposed VideoQA-SC system in detail, which includes the spatiotemporal semantic encoder, cross-attention based JSC encoder/decoder and learning-based adaptive bandwidth allocation.
 Then, we introduce the training strategy of VideoQA-SC.